 Low dissolved oxygen concentrations and high levels of total suspended solids (contributing to turbid, cloudy, water) following runoff events were also common at several sites.
-The median dissolved oxygen levels met the standard for both 2A and 2B stream sites during baseflow conditions.
-Median levels at the two sites on North Creek were below the standard during runoff sampling; individual event violations also occurred at several sites during runoff conditions.
+The median dissolved oxygen levels met the standard for both 2A and 2B stream sites during baseflow conditions, except at SC806.
+Median levels at all sites met the standard during runoff sampling; individual event violations occurred at SC806, NC808, and NC801 during runoff conditions.
 Regarding suspended solids, sample medians were at or below (meeting) the state standard at all stations during baseflow conditions.
-Standard exceedances occurred during runoff conditions at all monitoring water sites and none of the sites had exceedances during snowmelt efforts.
+Standard exceedances occurred during runoff conditions with sample medians exceeding the standard at all sites but VR24.
+SC806, VR804, VR807, SB802, VR803, and VR0020 all had exceedances during snowmelt monitoring efforts.